Key course information

 The allotted time for completion of this course is four months.

 On completion of your course you may choose to progress onto these following courses

-Learners who achieve this qualification could progress to:• Level 3 Award in Health and Social Care • Level 3 Certificate in Health and Social Care • Level 3 Diploma in Healthcare Support • Level 3 Certificate in Preparing to Work in Adult Social Care • Level 3 Certificate in the Principles of End of Life Care • Level 3 Certificate in Understanding Mental Health • Level 3 Award in Counselling Skills and Theory
+Learners who achieve this qualification could progress to: • Level 2 Certificate in Counselling Skills • Level 3 Award in Health and Social Care • Level 3 Certificate in Health and Social Care • Level 3 Diploma in Healthcare Support • Level 3 Certificate in Preparing to Work in Adult Social Care • Level 3 Certificate in the Principles of End of Life Care • Level 3 Certificate in Understanding Mental Health • Level 3 Award in Counselling Skills and Theory